woocommerce/woocommerce/tests/e2e/README.md

 4c1e3f2a49db        mariadb:10.5.5      "docker-entrypoint.s…"   10 seconds ago      Up 8 seconds        3306/tcp               woocommerce_db
 ```

+Note that by default, Docker will download the latest images available for WordPress, PHP and MariaDB.
+In the example above, you can see that WordPress 5.5.1 and MariaDB 10.5.5 were used.

+See [How to run tests using custom WordPress, PHP and MariaDV versions](#how-to-run-tests-using-custom-wordpress,-php-and-mariadv-versions) if you'd like to use different versions.

 - Navigate to `http://localhost:8084/`

 If everything went well, you should be able to access the site.
 If you changed the port to something other than `8084`, use the appropriate port to access your site.